PritamChakrabortyShuvo/Kubernetes-Foundations/Kubernetes-Cluster-Management.md

 ### **1. Control Plane (Master Node)**

 The **Control Plane is the brain of the Kubernetes cluster**, responsible for making decisions about the cluster such as **scheduling workloads** and **maintaining the desired state of the system**.

-- Key components of the Control Plane:
+Key components of the Control Plane are given below :

 #### **1. API Server**